north cascades & Mount Baker-Snoqualmie national forest

 The Eastside Trail (Ohanapecosh River)

-More adventurous hikers will find solitude on the Eastside Trail that originates from the same trailhead leading to the Grove of Patriarchs.
-This trail follows the Ohanapecosh River for approximately 10 miles northward to Caycuse Pass.
-Some of the largest trees are located in the first mile as well as about five miles further north but the entire path consists of classic riparian old-growth.
-Several 700-year old Douglas firs located on this trail are survivors of several fires and look absolutely incredible next to their younger neighbors.
+More adventurous hikers will find solitude on the Eastside Trail that originates from the same trailhead leading to the Grove of the Patriarchs.
+This trail follows the Ohanapecosh River for approximately 10 miles northward to Cayuse Pass.
+Some of the largest trees are located in the first mile as well as about five miles further north, but the entire path consists of classic riparian old-growth.
+Several 700-year-old Douglas firs located on this trail are survivors of multiple fires and look absolutely incredible next to their younger neighbors.
 As an added bonus, those who travel far enough will eventually encounter the photogenic Ohanapecosh Falls and Stafford Falls right on the trail.

 IMG_0418 (1).jpeg